Amith4504/ObstacleMap_ROS/README.md

-# This folder contains opencv implementation of disparity map estimation
+# OpenCV implementation of dense 3D reconstruction and obstacle detection

 # to build